 The implementation of Autonomous Mobile Robots (AMRs), such as VERSABOT 500, means a general change for the entire organism that is the warehouse or the production plant.
 Robots not only expedite the tasks for which they are intended but play the role of testers in relation to the entire system.
 The implementation of an AMR is a kind of audit and a chance to optimise all intralogistic processes.

 The presence of a robot makes you realise how much you can gain by eliminating minor shortcomings – by correcting transport paths, locations of pickup and delivery points of goods (such as components for production), or locations of traction battery chargers.
 Autonomous

 machines also show the importance of maintaining a steady pace of work and a smooth performance of tasks, and of excluding micro-downtime and unnecessary repetition.

 AMRs don’t wait for the shift to end

 AMRs are not cheap – especially when compared to the cost of hiring an unskilled worker.

-In return, they successfully solve problems that arise whenever dealing with repetitive, monotonous and, at the same time, high-precision tasks.
+VersaBox is a manufacturer of autonomous mobile robots that successfully solve problems that arise whenever dealing with repetitive, monotonous and, at the same time, high-precision tasks.